 “Mr. Stevens, if I get this role you can photograph me any way you want to.”

 At the end of September 1949, Shelley tested for the part.
-And two days after her stellar test, the role of Alice Tripp was hers.
+Two days later, the role of Alice Tripp was hers.

 A Place in the Sun for Blanche

 Shelley’s sister Blanche came along to chaperone during the two months of location shooting at Lake Tahoe, and ended up leaving her own unique mark on A Place in the Sun.
 George Stevens, on meeting Blanche, felt her wardrobe was absolutely perfect for Alice Tripp.
-In fact, Shelley joked in her autobiography [aff. link] that when Stevens met Blanche, and Shelley noticed him eyeing her intently, she worried that Stevens had changed his mind, and was going to give Blanche the role instead!
-But it was her wardrobe he was after, and Stevens bought Blanche’s dress and coat from her on the spot.
-Shelley wore both in the film, and indeed, the majority of her clothing in A Place in the Sun was Blanche’s.
+So Stevens bought Blanche’s dress and coat from her on the spot, both of which Shelley wears in the film.
+Indeed, the majority of her clothing in A Place in the Sun belonged to Blanche.

 Despite the summer setting of the film, location shooting began in October 1949, when Tahoe was cold enough for ice to blanket the grass.
 George Stevens remedied the problem by hosing down the grass each morning, leaving it with a look of summery dew.
 He fully expected his stars to make audiences believe it was summer at Tahoe, even while shivering on the lake.
-For poor Liz Taylor, that meant getting in her swimsuit and frolicking in the ice-cold lake water, which made her mother Sara quite vocally express her fear to George Stevens that now Elizabeth would never be able to have children…
+For poor Liz Taylor, that meant getting in her swimsuit and frolicking in the ice-cold lake water, which made her mother Sara very vocal about her fear that the cold swims would make Elizabeth infertile.

-On the day the scene was filmed, Shelley reminded George Stevens that she and Montgomery Clift had both decided it would be better if their stunt doubles did the whole falling-into-the-water bit: Shelley argued it was a freezing, bottomless lake, and one of the oars, wired to the boat so it could overturn on cue, could easily hit her or Monty in the head and cause them to drown.
-Why not just leave it to the professionals?
+On the day the scene was filmed, Shelley reminded George Stevens that she and Montgomery Clift had both decided it would be better if their stunt doubles did the falling into the water for them.
+Shelley argued that not only was the lake freezing and bottomless, but that one of the oars, wired to the boat so it could overturn on cue, could easily hit her or Monty in the head and cause them to drown.

-Stevens’ answer to Shelley’s logical case was to dive into the lake himself, fully clothed, and demonstrate exactly what he wanted Shelley to do for the drowning sequence.
-When Stevens emerged from the water with blue lips trembling, he did go easy on Shelley in one way:
+Stevens’ answer to Shelley’s case was to dive into the lake himself, fully clothed, and demonstrate exactly what he wanted Shelley to do for the drowning sequence.
+When Stevens emerged from the water with blue lips trembling, he did suggest one thing that would make Shelley’s freezing dive easier: